Carrie is our creative team!

 I hope you will seek Him with all your heart, too.
 He will be found by you.

 Hi!
 I’m Nikki 🙂 Describing yourself is tough…….my friends think I am an encourager, my kids love my hugs, and my husband says I’m a great cook.
-I work full time outside of the home, love my family and in the last ten years I’ve fallen more in love with Jesus than I ever thought possible!
+I work full time outside of the home as a nurse, love my family and in the last ten years I’ve fallen more in love with Jesus than I ever thought possible!
 I desire to be a better housekeeper, wish my children wouldn’t wrestle everyday before school, and some days I’m too exhausted to pray.
 I am also in a journey of losing weight, check it out at templerepair.wordpress.com.
 Like the slave girl in Psalm 123, I want to be one who watches my Lord every moment for His slightest signal to me.
 Daily reading and journaling has flipped my world upside down for the better!
 Thank you for stopping by and I pray you are encouraged to start reading today!

 A little about me: I am an artist at heart.
 I love to create – whether that is through music (playing the violin, keyboard, leading worship), crochet, crafting, or writing.
 I follow my husband of 17 years wherever the Air Force sends us, and homeschool our two kids (one the child of my womb, the other the child of my heart through adoption) along the way.
 Chronic illness is a close friend of mine, although I am currently entering a season of unparalleled health – so grateful I have yet to find words to fully express my joy!